xxnuo/launchpadx/README.md

 Apple, give me back my launchpad!

-A open-source macOS launch pad, developed with SwiftUI and AppKit.
+A open-source macOS launchpad, developed with SwiftUI and AppKit.
 Using the latest liquid glass effect.

 [中文](./README_zh.md)